Paediatric Dermatologists London and Essex

 How can I prepare for my child’s appointment with a paediatric dermatologist?

-There are a couple of things to keep in mind going into your child’s dermatology appointment.
+You should keep several things in mind before your child’s dermatology appointment.

 The first is how to prepare your child for their upcoming appointment.
-Some children can feel very frightened at the idea of going to see the doctor, so it is important to let them know what will happen while reassuring them that you will be there with them the whole time.
+Some children are frightened by the idea of going to see the doctor, so it is essential to explain what will happen while reassuring them that you will be with them the entire time.

-Parents should also bear in mind that the dermatologist will want to examine the area.
-This may mean that your child will have to take off a piece of clothing, and we would appreciate your support in helping your child feel as comfortable as possible.
+Parents should also remember that the dermatologist will want to examine the area.
+So, your child may have to remove a piece of clothing, and we would appreciate your support in helping your child feel as comfortable.

-It would also be helpful to let the secretary know of any phobias your child has to bring your child’s paediatric red book containing their immunisation history and any other relevant documents such as your GP referral letter and any test results.
+It would help to tell the secretary about any phobias your child has.
+You should also bring your child’s paediatric red book containing their immunisation history, and any other relevant documents, such as your GP referral letter and test results.
 Be ready to discuss any allergies your child may have.

 Do you treat children of all ages?

-Yes, children of any age can come to see a paediatric dermatologist.
+Yes, children of any age can see our paediatric dermatologists.
 Skin conditions can affect any age, and paediatric dermatologists are experienced in treating children of all ages.

 Book your consultation

-If you have been recommended by a GP to see a dermatologist for you child’s skin condition, or you simply want to see a specialist straight away, you can book an appointment by calling 0207 079 2100.
+If a GP has recommended seeing a dermatologist for your child’s skin condition, or you simply want to see a specialist straight away, book an appointment by calling our London team on 0207 079 2100 or our Essex team on 01245 801234.

 Make an Enquiry